intel/sagemaker-intel-aws-xgboost/README.md

 ## Setting up Lambda Function to Process API Requests
 AWS Lambda functions prevent us from setting up dedicated servers for monitoring requests and executing small pieces of code like formatting and endpoint invocations.
 There are significant benefits to this, like only paying for the computer when the functions are triggered instead of a dedicated server which will bill us a reserved or on-demand cost.

-The steps to build the lambda function for this particular tutorial are discussed in detail in this accompanying article: [Guide to Building AWS Lambda Functions from ECR Images to Manage SageMaker Inference Endpoints](https://medium.com/@eduand-alvarez/guide-to-building-aws-lambda-functions-from-ecr-images-to-manage-sagemaker-inference-endpoints-4980a9b92290).
+The steps to build the lambda function for this particular module are discussed in detail in this accompanying article: [Guide to Building AWS Lambda Functions from ECR Images to Manage SageMaker Inference Endpoints](https://medium.com/@eduand-alvarez/guide-to-building-aws-lambda-functions-from-ecr-images-to-manage-sagemaker-inference-endpoints-4980a9b92290).

 ## Building a REST API using API Gateway